CenturyLinkCloud/PublicKB/Release Notes/2017/2017-01-17-cloud-platform-release-notes.md

 ### New Features (1)

-* __Added Network Exchange "Admin" user.__ A new user class, "admin" has been created that allows designated user accounts to access any customer's configurations for modify/delete assistance.
+* __Added Network Exchange "admin" user.__

+  A new user class, "admin" has been created that allows designated user accounts to access any customer's configurations for modify/delete assistance.
 Additional capabilities and controls will be added in subsequent releases.

 ### Early Adopter Program Updates (2)

-* __MSSQL Relational DB Beta now includes Restores.__ MSSQL Relational DB service now includes point-in-time restore from backup.
+* __MSSQL Relational DB Beta now includes Restores.__

+  MSSQL Relational DB service now includes point-in-time restore from backup.
 Beta customers can restore a MSSQL database to a point in time up to 10 minutes ago.
 Backup restore points can be chosen from any available MSSQL backup associated to the account, making it easy to move data workloads from Dev to Production.

   If you are interested in becoming a beta user, please visit https://www.ctl.io/relational-database/relational-db-mssql/.

-* __MSSQL Relational DB Beta now includes streaming log files.__ Users of the MSSQL Beta can now view their database log files from within the UI.
+* __MSSQL Relational DB Beta now includes streaming log files.__

+  Users of the MSSQL Beta can now view their database log files from within the UI.

   If you are interested in becoming a beta user, please visit https://www.ctl.io/relational-database/relational-db-mssql/.

 ### Enhancements (1)

 * __MySQL Relational DB now includes streaming log files.__

+  Users of the MySQL can now view their database log files from within the UI.